 Beyond that, most of the other features that sports and wildlife photographers would care about are more generic things like battery life and build quality, which we covered earlier in this review.
 Action photographers also tend to care about the telephoto lens lineup of their camera system, which is an area where the Z system currently struggles.
 While it’s reasonably easy to adapt Nikon’s excellent F-mount telephotos via the FTZ adapter, the native Z lens lineup still has a lot of gaps in the longer focal lengths.

 Overall, we would not say that the Nikon Z7 II is geared toward action photography, whether sports or wildlife.
 However, it does manage to meaningfully improve over its predecessor, especially in terms of the much greater buffer capacity.
-Nikon still needs to work on getting the AF-C tracking performance to be on par with that of other action cameras on the market, such as the Sony A9 or Canon EOS R5.
-But for photographers who mainly photograph landscapes and only occasionally photograph something like wildlife on the side, the Z7 II should be good enough to meet your needs.
+If you want a camera with best-in-class tracking, you’ll need to go with the Nikon Z9 instead, or potentially a camera like the Canon EOS R5 or Sony A1 from a different brand.
+On the other hand, for photographers who mainly photograph landscapes and occasionally photograph something like wildlife on the side, the Z7 II should meet your needs.

 The next page of this review covers the Z7 II’s performance in low light, including high ISO tests and IBIS performance.
 So, click below to go to the next page of this review, “Low Light Photography (High ISO + IBIS).”